 INTRODUCTION

-The use of wireless networks based on the 802.11 standards (also known as WiFi) has become much more common place in your typical household.
+The use of wireless networks based on the 802.11 standards (also known as WiFi) has become much more common place in a typical household.
 Early advents of these networks provided security to limit access and protect sensitive data with a protocol standard known as WEP.
 Research and analysis into the cipher algorithms used in this protocol lead to discovered weaknesses that could easily be exploited by a single computer with modest hardware using brute force.
-The deficiencies of this protocol lead to the development of a new one known as WPA [3].
+The deficiencies of this protocol lead to the development of a new one known as WPA [3] which was subsequently enhanced with WPA2.
 This newer protocol utilizes much more advanced and stronger encryption ciphers which have made the possibility of using brute force attempts not feasible [4].
 With the advent of these new security measures ways of attacking them have evolved as well.

 One technique for deciphering encrypted data or accessing protected resources is to simply try a large number of different passwords in the hope to get one correct.
 The nature of wireless networks enables one to capture encrypted packets as they pass through the air and store them to disk in their encrypted form.
 Part of the wireless encryption protocol involves handshaking at the initial connection in order to authenticate the client to a wireless access point.
 This handshake includes some initialization vectors (IV’s) that are used to allow the client to encrypt the password they will send for authentication.
 There are multiple types of WPA encryption some which use client certificates and server certificates for encryption of the data while others use simple passwords (WPA-PSK) that the user provides upon establishing the connection.
 The password has a minimum of eight characters and a maximum of 63 and is case sensitive.
 The encryption key is derived from this password and the case sensitive name of the wireless network (SSID).
 Attempting to brute force this key space would also prove to be computationally unfeasible.
 A common alternative is to try a large dictionary of common passwords.
 This dictionary can also include slight permutations on words such as appending numbers to the end in order to catch common passwords used by users.

 The dictionaries used could contain millions of words which would require some significant amount of time to process for each wireless network someone wished to attack.
 A complimentary technique is to generate a large rainbow table of keys based on the dictionary and several common wireless network names.
-This would then enable an attacker to simply capture some wireless network handshake data (IV’s) and do a lookup in the pre-computed rainbow table for a match.
+This would then enable an attacker to simply capture some wireless network authentication handshake data and do a lookup in the pre-computed rainbow table for a match.
 Such a tool already exists and is known as coWPAtty.

 coWPAtty is a serial program that can generate a rainbow table with hash values for matching keys based on wireless networks names (SSIDs) and WPA-PSK passwords.
 The generation is done in a serial manner and written to a file that can later be used in conjunction with captured wireless data.
 All operations in the original coWPAtty code are done in a serial manner on one machine.